Cron3x/Automatic-3D-camera-tracking-with-COLMAP/README.md

-# Automatic 3D camera tracking with COLMAP on Linux (and Mac?)
+# Automatic 3D camera tracking with COLMAP and GLOMAP on Linux (and Mac?)
 A collection of scripts for automatic 3d camera tracking using COLMAP

 ## The script